I Am a Fugitive from a Chain Gang: Development and production

 LeRoy cast Paul Muni in the role of James Allen after seeing him in a stage production of Counsellor at Law.
 Muni was not impressed with LeRoy upon first meeting him in the Warner Burbank office, but Muni and LeRoy became close friends.
 LeRoy was present at Muni's funeral in 1967 along with Muni's agent.

-To prepare for the role, Muni conducted several intensive meetings with Robert E. Burns in Burbank to learn how Burns walked and talked, in essence, to catch "the smell of fear."
+To prepare for the role, Muni conducted several intensive meetings with Robert E. Burns in Burbank to learn how Burns walked and talked, in essence, to catch "the smell of fear".
 Muni stated to Burns: "I don't want to imitate you; I want to be you."
 Muni set the Warner Bros. research department on a quest to procure every available book and magazine article about the penal system.
-He also met with several California prison guards, even one who had worked on a Southern chain gang.
+He also met with several California prison guards, including one who had worked on a Southern chain gang.
 Muni fancied the idea of meeting with a guard or warden still working in Georgia, but Warner studio executives quickly rejected his suggestion.

 The final lines in the film, "But you must, Jim.
-How do you live?
-I steal", are among the most famous closing lines in American film.
+How do you live?", followed by "I steal," are among the most famous closing lines in American film.
 Director Mervyn LeRoy later claimed that the idea for James' retreat into darkness came to him when a fuse blew on the set, but it had been written into the script.

 Box office

-According to Warner Bros.
-Records, the film earned $650,000 domestically and $949,000 foreign, making it the studio's third-highest success of 1932–33 after Gold Diggers of 1933 and Forty Second Street.
+According to Warner Bros. figures, the film earned $650,000 domestically and $949,000 internationally, making it the studio's third-highest success of 1932–33 after Gold Diggers of 1933 and 42nd Street.